nkalluri11/TicketViewerAPI/README.md

 ## Installations

-- A. Python
+###### Python

-Python is readily available on Ubuntu releases, If not it can be downloaded and installed on Linux through command line,
+Python is readily available on Ubuntu releases.
+If not, you can be download and install it on Linux through the command line by following the steps listed below.

 1. Install Required Packages